 Born 1950, Lismore, New South Wales.
-Lives and works Melbourne and Sydney.
+Lives and works Sydney.

 Julie Rrap’s involvement with body art and performance in the mid-70s in Australia continued to influence her practice as it expanded into photography, painting, sculpture and video in an on-going project concerned with representations of the body.
 Between 1986 and 1994 Rrap lived and worked in France and Belgium where she exhibited widely.
 This opportunity to broaden her horizons grounded her work in a more international context and she exhibited in Belgium, Switzerland, France, Holland, Germany and Italy.